-On March 12, 1956, Basque Nationalist Jesús de Galíndez Suarez disappears from his apartment in New York, never heard from again.
-He had been working with the FBI and was about to publish a...
-See full summary »
+On March 12, 1956, Basque Nationalist Jesús de Galíndez Suarez disappeared from his apartment in New York City, and was never heard from again.
+He had been working with the F.B.I., and was ...

-On March 12, 1956, Basque Nationalist Jesús de Galíndez Suarez disappears from his apartment in New York, never heard from again.
-He had been working with the FBI and was about to publish a book critical of Dominican strongman, Trujillo.
+On March 12, 1956, Basque Nationalist Jesús de Galíndez Suarez disappeared from his apartment in New York City, and was never heard from again.
+He had been working with the F.B.I., and was about to publish a book critical of Dominican strongman, Trujillo.
 In 1988, a graduate student, Muriel Colber, wants to make Galíndez the subject of her dissertation.
 She's in Spain doing research; finding little, she goes to Santo Domingo.
-At every turn, the CIA, in the person of agent Robards, tries to thwart her; and, at each turn, as she considers abandoning the project, someone offers new information, often contradictory.
+At every turn, the C.I.A., in the person of Agent Robards, tries to thwart her; and, at each turn, as she considers abandoning the project, someone offers new information, often contradictory.
 She wants the truth behind the Galíndez mystery; will she find it?Written by

 14 of 19 people found this review helpful.

 Was this review helpful to you?